openaq/openaq.org/src/content/about/about.md

 Anyone can explore the data via [OpenAQ Explorer](https://explore.openaq.org/), an interactive web application.
 For programmatic access via the API or to create custom lists on OpenAQ Explorer, [user registration](https://explore.openaq.org/login) is required.
 See also our [AQI Hub](https://aqihub.info/), a first-of-its-kind website to navigate air quality indexes across the world.

-<iframe src="https://www.youtube-nocookie.com/embed/FntU6TXpb2g" allowfullscreen title="YouTube Video"></iframe>
+<iframe src="https://www.youtube-nocookie.com/embed/FntU6TXpb2g" referrerpolicy="strict-origin-when-cross-origin" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen title="YouTube Video"></iframe>

 OpenAQ was the first to aggregate disparate ground-level ambient air quality data on a centralized open-source platform, making it findable, accessible, interoperable and reusable.
 We started with real-time and historical data from reference-grade government monitors in 2015 and began ingesting data from air sensors starting in 2021.
 Our platform remains the largest **open-source** air quality data platform in the world.